 Redbackrock.com first went live in 2001, bringing you the best of all things musical .
 In 2012 we unfortunately lost 11 years worth of content and decided to take a break.

-We have, however, recently managed to locate a lot of our archived content and will be re-posting here over the coming weeks.
+We have, however, recently managed to locate a lot of our archived content and we are firing on all cylinders once again!

-You'll find live reviews, and live gig footage...some new some old, along with all the latest tour and festival details .
+Dig in to find live reviews, and live gig footage...some new some old, along with all the latest tour and festival details .

 Feel free to send us your own reviews, vids and images.